hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 ##### Must Support - Choice of Data Types
 Some elements labelled as *Must Support* allow different data types (e.g., Observation.effective[x]) for their content.
-AU Core Responders **SHALL** support at least one data type for each element listed in the table below.
-AU Core Requesters **SHALL** support all data types listed in the table below.
+- AU Core Responder **SHALL** populate the element with at least one data type allowed by the element definition
+- AU Core Requester **SHALL** accept resource without error if element is present and containing any valid data type allowed by the element definition.

+The table below provides a list of AU Core profile elements that allow multiple data types.

 AU Core Profile |Must Support Element|Data Types
 ---|---|---